megretj/rustlang_book/src/ch05-03-method-syntax.md

 Note that we still need to use the `&` in front of the `self` shorthand to indicate that this method borrows the `Self` instance, just as we did in `rectangle: &Rectangle`.
-Methods can take ownership of `self`, borrow `self` immutably, as we’ve done here, or borrow `self` mutably, just as they can any other parameter.
+Methods can take ownership of `self`, borrow `self` immutably, as we’ve done here, or borrow `self` mutably, just as they can with any other parameter.

 We chose `&self` here for the same reason we used `&Rectangle` in the function